-The bridge in the Muslim part of Mostar was put on the Heritage List only after it had been blown up in the civil war.
+The bridge in the Muslim part of Mostar became a World Heritage after its destruction in the civil war.
 It is now a major attraction.

 UNESCO’s World Heritage Centre’s short description of site no. 946:

-I visited Mostar in 2006 after the war.
-In my blog I wrote this.
+I visited Mostar in 2006 after the war and wrote this:

-We were far from the only tourists, and there was a lot of juggle in the shops.
-The town was great anyway with its church spires, minarets and bridge(s).”
+We were far from the only tourists, and there was a lot of nonsense in the shops.
+The town was great anyway with its church spires, minarets and bridge(s).